ChristophGeske/BoostLLM/README.md

 Fine-Tuning would be nice for some use cases as well, but is not possible with these close source state of the art LLMs.

+Bing Copilot is also using GPT-4 but seems not to offer an official API (TODO: Find an inofficial API).
+It would be a great solution for users wanting to try out this Boosters abilities for free.

 # List of Strategies to Improve the Performance

 ## Prompt Engeneering